Skip to main content

 Roth Catch-Up Consideration

 Starting in 2026, SECURE 2.0 requires that employees earning over $145,000 make their catch-up contributions as Roth (after-tax) rather than pre-tax.
 This is a significant policy change for high earners.
-Your contributions still go into the account — you just lose the immediate tax deduction and get tax-free growth instead.
+Your contributions still go into the account.
+You just lose the immediate tax deduction and get tax-free growth instead.

 If you're under $145,000 in wages, this change doesn't affect you.